-The following table sets forth, as of February 15, 2013, information regarding our directors and executive officers.
+The following table sets forth, as of February 24, 2015, information regarding our directors and executive officers.

-Name Age Position Polys Hajioannou 46 Chief Executive Officer, Chairman of the Board and Class I Director Dr. Loukas Barmparis 50 President, Secretary and Class II Director Konstantinos Adamopoulos 50 Chief Financial Officer and Class III Director Ioannis Foteinos 54 Chief Operating Officer and Class I Director John Gaffney 52 Class II Director Frank Sica 62 Class III Director Ole Wikborg 57 Class I Director
+Name Age Position Polys Hajioannou 48 Chief Executive Officer, Chairman of the Board and Class I Director Dr. Loukas Barmparis 52 President, Secretary and Class II Director Konstantinos Adamopoulos 52 Chief Financial Officer and Class III Director Ioannis Foteinos 56 Chief Operating Officer and Class I Director John Gaffney 54 Class II Director Frank Sica 64 Class III Director Ole Wikborg 59 Class I Director

 Certain biographical information about each of these individuals is set forth below.
-The term of our Class I directors expires in 2015, the term of our Class II directors expires in 2013 and the term of our Class III directors expires in 2014.
+The term of our Class I directors expires in 2018, the term of our Class II directors expires in 2016 and the term of our Class III directors expires in 2017.

 Polys Hajioannou is our Chief Executive Officer and has been Chairman of our board of directors since 2008.
 Mr. Hajioannou also serves with our Manager and prior to its inception, our Manager's predecessor Alassia Steamship Co., Ltd., which he joined in 1987.
 Mr. Hajioannou was elected as a member of the board of directors of the Union of Greek Shipowners in 2006 and served on the board until February 2009.
 Mr. Hajioannou is also a founding member of the Union of Cyprus Shipowners.
 Mr. Hajioannou is a member of the Lloyd's Register Hellenic Advisory Committee.
-In 2011, Mr. Hajioannou was appointed to the board of directors of the Hellenic Mutual War Risks Association (Bermuda) Limited.
+In 2011, Mr. Hajioannou was appointed to the board of directors of the Hellenic Mutual War Risks Association (Bermuda) Limited and in 2013 he was elected at the board of directors of the UK Mutual Steam Ship Assurance Association (Bermuda) Limited.
 Mr. Hajioannou holds a Bachelor of Science degree in nautical studies from Sunderland University.

 Dr. Loukas Barmparis is our President and Secretary and has been a member of our board of directors since 2008.
 Dr. Barmparis also serves as the technical manager of our Manager, which he joined in February 2006.
-Until 2009 he was the project development manager of the affiliated Alasia Development S.A., responsible for renewable energy projects.
-Prior to joining our Manager and Alasia Development S.A., from 1999 to 2005 and from 1993 to 1995, Dr. Barmparis was employed at N. Daskalantonakis Group, Grecotel, one of the largest hotel chains in Greece, as technical manager and project development general manager.
+Until 2009 he was the project development manager of the affiliated Alassia Development S.A., responsible for renewable energy projects.
+Prior to joining our Manager and Alassia Development S.A., from 1999 to 2005 and from 1993 to 1995, Dr. Barmparis was employed at N. Daskalantonakis Group, Grecotel, one of the largest hotel chains in Greece, as technical manager and project development general manager.
 During the interim period between 1995 and 1999, Dr. Barmparis was employed at Exergia S.A. as an energy consultant.
 Dr. Barmparis holds a master of business administration ("M.B.A.") from the Athens Laboratory of Business Administration, a doctorate from the Imperial College of Science Technology and Medicine, a master of applied science from the University of Toronto and a diploma in mechanical engineering from the Aristotle University of Thessaloniki.